Scholarships & Grants

 This scholarship is named in memory of Ella Baker to commemorate her contribution to the grassroots organizing tradition of the civil rights movement and her belief that the voice of students is essential to effecting positive social change in society.

 This scholarship is open to majors and minors in the Department of Diversity and Community Studies.
-For the 2017-2018 academic year, the scholarship will be awarded to two students from DCS; a student from the DCS Major and a student in a DCS Minor.
-Scholarships will be awarded in the amount of $1,000 for a DCS Major and $500 for a DCS Minor (AFAM, CSJ, GWS).
+For the next 2018-2019 academic year, the scholarship is for $500 for any DCS major or AFAM, CSJ, GWS minor.

 Nomination & Requirements

-Student self-nominations should be e-mailed to the faculty member who has agreed to write a letter of support for the student.
-The nomination e-mail should use the subject line “Ella Baker Memorial Scholarship,” and include the following information in the body of the e-mail:
+Students should ask their faculty mentor to nominate them.
+If she or he agrees, the student may proceed by sending an email to their professor with the subject line “Ella Baker Memorial Scholarship,” and include the following information in the body of the e-mail:

 $500.00 Ella Baker Memorial Scholarship application requirements:

 - State Clearly that it is the Application for $500.00 Scholarship